 Children's Chapel Musicians

 Can you clap your hands and march in the light of God, or play any kind of instrument?
 You'd make a fine music leader in Children's Chapel, which meets every Sunday in Nourse Hall at 10 a.m. during the summer (at 9:00 a.m. during the school year).
 Contact Noell Sottile to learn more or just show up to experience the joy for yourself.

 Singing in unfamiliar places, whether grand cathedral spaces, ancient catacombs, or sites of human tragedy or triumph, is a sacred experience in its own right.
 Choirs from St. Alban’s have made pilgrimage to England (2004), Italy (2008), Austria and the Czech Republic (2010), England (2012) and France (2015).
-They have enjoyed the strong bonding experiences that come from preparing for such travels, returning to St. Alban’s as a core of renewed energy, eager to serve the parish as musical leaders.
-Parishioners have found that supporting the choir in these pilgrimages is part of the offering of our gifts to the broader world and is consistent with good stewardship of the talents of our parishioners and as outreach to the stranger.
+They have enjoyed the strong bonding experiences that come from preparing for such travels, returning to St. Alban’s with renewed energy, eager to serve the parish as musical leaders.

 More video from the choir pilgrimage to France, 2015.